ldpercy/year-clock/task/themes as classes.md

 * A default viewbox string is probably reasonable
 * There are default arguments used in a few places - should prob remove those too

+Some older base methods for the original themes still make use of what were globals as well:

+* getPeriodDayTicks
+* getDateLabel

+Overall I'd like this type of thing gone as it presumes setting names - change them over to become arguments.